 In my meanderings around the Fifield family and the Standbridge Estate, I found the name Humby, and I have a later relative William Edward Humby 1831-1906; father-in-law of 2nd great-aunt who lived in 1 Rose Hill Cottages, Romsey Road, Old Shirley, Millbrook, Hampshire, England.
 I have found him in the 1871 Census which I have plotted the Enumerators route and William's home on the map below.

-One of the interesting and challenging aspects of ploting locations found in Census returns is the passage of time has erradicated a large number of the buildings and places mentioned.
-Therefore they cannot be directly ploted onto a current map.
-Even some current roads were perviously known by another name.
+One of the interesting and challenging aspects of plotting locations found in Census returns is the passage of time has eradicated a large number of the buildings and places mentioned.
+Therefore they cannot be directly plotted onto a current map.
+Even some current roads were previously known by another name.
 Reference to old maps helps to resolve some of the locations.
 It is a slow process, but a worthwhile investment in time and effort.
 The map below is a collection of places found and plotted.
-It is still growing, and becomes the basis of Census Enumeration route plots, which in turn will feed data into an Esri data map.
+It is still growing, and becomes the basis of Census Enumeration route plots, which in turn will feed data into an ESRI data map.

 Another interesting, albeit sometimes unlikely, source of information, is Facebook.
 There is a group called Freemantle Local History Group.
 It is fascinating.
 It is a private group so although I have included links to information sources they may not open for you.

 Cedar Lodge House, off Oakley Road, was built in the mid nineteenth century.
 It was originally called Mussoorie Villa (after a place in northern India).
 Nearby 2.68 acre Cedar Lodge Park named after the house opened in 1967.
 Oakley Road was originally called Mousehole lane, renamed Oakley Road in 1909 in honour of the then Mayor, Richard Garrett Oakley.